Ground broken for billion kronor investment in new airport maintenance area at Stockholm Arlanda

 A new utilities building is also being built in the maintenance area to provide district heating, district cooling and electricity.
 The contract covers a rebuild of 20,000 square metres and new construction of 26,000 square metres.
 A total area of 125,000 square metres is involved under the contract, which includes extensive preparatory groundwork.

-“It feels really exciting to begin work on the new maintenance area since this is an important part of Stockholm Arlanda’s development.
+“It is really exciting to begin work on the new maintenance area since this is an important part of Stockholm Arlanda’s development.
 As a result of our expansion and rebuilding, we can enhance access and meet the capacity challenges ahead.
 We look forward to our collaboration with JM Entreprenad,” says Kjell-Åke Westin, airport director at Stockholm Arlanda Airport.

 Along with the brand-new environmentally sensitive maintenance area, Stockholm Arlanda’s development plans include a new pier in Terminal 5, an expanded security checkpoint and commercial space in that terminal as well as parking facilities close to the terminal.
 It is estimated that a total of more than 13 billion kronor will be invested during the period 2014-2043 to develop the terminals.
 The airport maintenance area is one of many components in the development plan for Stockholm Arlanda Airport, which will ensure that Sweden’s largest airport has the potential to grow alongside Sweden’s need for air access.